One of the most frequently asked recipe questions that I receive is How To Cook A Smithfield Pork Tenderloin in the Instant Pot.

 On the contrary, pork loin is a larger cut of meat that comes from the back itself.
-It will have a large fat layer on one side of the meat.
+It will have a large layer of fat on one side of the meat.

 Butchers will cut down sections of a larger pork loin and typically sell them at between 2-5 pounds of weight.
-They are the size of a roast or when cut down in thinner strips, the size of a steak.
+They are most often sold as the size of a typical roast.

 You will also see these names when purchasing a pork loin: pork loin roast, center cut pork roast, pork rib roast, pork center cut rib roast.
 They come in both boneless and bone-in cuts of meat.

-So now you can see why all of the discrepancies of cooking methods and time when someone asks ‘How To Cook Pork Tenderloin’ in an Instant Pot.
+So now you can see why all of the discrepancies of recommended cooking methods and times when someone searches ‘How To Cook Pork Tenderloin’ in an Instant Pot.

 The key to lean cuts of meat, including pork tenderloin in the Instant Pot, is not to overcook them.
 If they are cooked too long, the meat will be dry and tough.